 EU-U.S. and Swiss-U.S. Privacy Shield Frameworks

-In compliance with the Privacy Shield Principles, Highspot commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Highspot at email@example.com.
+In compliance with the Privacy Shield Principles, Highspot commits to resolve complaints about our collection or use of your Personal Data.
+Individuals with inquiries or complaints regarding our Privacy Shield should first contact Highspot at firstname.lastname@example.org.

-Highspot has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+Highspot has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU, the United Kingdom, and Switzerland in the context of an employment relationship.